ac-mmi/continuator/README.md

 **Turn a long conversation into a continuation briefing for another AI.**

-Continuator reads a long ChatGPT, Claude, or tutoring thread and produces a structured handoff briefing — project objective, current position, completed work, active problems, and next action — so you can paste context into a fresh chat and continue naturally.
+Paste a long ChatGPT, Claude, Cursor, or tutoring thread — get a structured handoff (objective, where you left off, completed work, blockers, next action).
+Paste the briefing into a fresh chat to continue.

+Works best on **coding, tutorial, project, and debugging** threads.
+Not designed for medical Q&A or one-off lookups.

+---

 ## Screenshots